qmk/qmk_firmware/keyboards/ergodox_ez/keymaps/akaralar/readme.md

 This is my personal layout which is a slight modification on the Miryoku layout.
 It's still in flux, there will be a proper readme here once I'm satisfied with all the layers.
-Check the images below or [see it in the Oryx\nConfigurator](https://configure.zsa.io/ergodox-ez/layouts/yBAgx/latest/0)
+Check the images below or [see it in the Oryx Configurator](https://configure.zsa.io/ergodox-ez/layouts/yBAgx/latest/0)

 <details><summary>Base Layer</summary>